 A Recreation Passport is not required for visitors accessing the park by foot, bike or public transit, or for vehicles with a valid Ex-Prisoner of War license plate, a Disabled Veteran plate, a Medal of Honor plate or Congressional Medal of Honor plate.

-Can I use your auditorium for a meeting/birthday/baby shower?
+Can I use your auditorium for a meeting/birthday party/baby shower?

 Generally, large groups are divided into smaller groups and rotate their visit to the Belle Isle Nature Center with stops at the Belle Isle Aquarium, Anna Scripps Whitcomb Conservatory and/or the playgrounds.
 Please call us at (313) 852-4056 and we’ll work together to create a schedule that ensures a fun and smooth visit for all.